xiamaz/flowCat/docs/usage/classification.rst

 * Please check the remaining parameters in the script.
 These can be used to optimize the classifier as needed.

+* Classification can be run by loading an exisiting configuration file.
+See *config_example.toml* for an example

-Once the parameters are set, run classify_cases.py
+Once the parameters are set, run classify_cases.py with